Where is Taraika located?

 What public consultation is being held?

-Public consultation for the Proposed District Plan Change 4: Taraika Growth Area is currently out for submissions – Council is proposing to change the current zoning from Greenbelt Residential Deferred to multiple zones: Greenbelt Residential, Low-Density Residential, Standard Residential, Medium Density Residential, Commercial and Open Space.
-The submission process ends on 1 February 2021.
+Public consultation for the Proposed District Plan Change 4: Taraika Growth Area opened in November 2020 – Council is proposing to change the current zoning from Greenbelt Residential Deferred to multiple zones: Greenbelt Residential, Low-Density Residential, Standard Residential, Medium Density Residential, Commercial and Open Space.
+Submissions closed on 1 February 2021, with further submissions opening on 26 February 2021 and closing on 15 March 2021.
+Submissions will be heard on 17-19 November 2021.

 Haven’t you jumped the gun?
 What happens if the proposed Plan Change is not approved?